-Pregnant people are recommended to limit their caffeine consumption to less than 200 milligrams (mg) per day—about two cups of coffee—because of potential risks to the fetus.
+Pregnant women are recommended to limit their caffeine consumption to less than 200 milligrams (mg) per day—about two cups of coffee—because of potential risks to the fetus.
 However, the impacts of consuming caffeine during pregnancy on maternal health remain unclear.

 Researchers led by Cuilin Zhang, M.D., Ph.D., in the Epidemiology Branch, sought to determine whether caffeine intake during pregnancy is associated with cardiometabolic complications such as gestational diabetes, preeclampsia, and gestational hypertension.
 Their analysis included data from more than 2,500 participants in the NICHD Fetal Growth Studies.